helm/helm/docs/chart_template_guide/named_templates.md

 An important detail to keep in mind when naming templates: **template names are global**.
 If you declare two templates with the same name, whichever one is loaded last will be the one used.
 Because templates in subcharts are compiled together with top-level templates, you should be careful to name your templates with _chart-specific names_.

-One popular naming convention is to prefix each defined template with the name of the chart: `{{ define "mychart.labels" }}` or `{{ define "mychart_labels" }}`.
+One popular naming convention is to prefix each defined template with the name of the chart: `{{ define "mychart.labels" }}`.
 By using the specific chart name as a prefix we can avoid any conflicts that may arise due to two different charts that implement templates of the same name.

 ## Partials and `_` files